The Big Idea

 You may not agree with me on every point, but I do hope you leave this section a little – or perhaps a lot – more sane.

-The topics covered in this section are existentialism, non-Abrahamic religions and spiritualities, Islam, Protestantism, Orthodox Christianity, Judaism, and Catholicism.
+The topics covered in this section are existentialism, pagan religions and spiritualities, Islam, Protestantism, Orthodox Christianity, Judaism, and Catholicism.